The Skunk, or Polecat

 What do skunks eat?
 Well, mostly insects and larvae, including bees, which is a bad thing at this point in ecological history, but also all manner of stinging wasps, which is never a bad thing at all should you ask me.
 Skunks also eat mice, snakes, and other lizards, and also have a taste for bird eggs, and sometimes - chickens.

-Yes, friends and neighbours, here on the Shaw farm more than one skunk has met with a very sad shotgun fate over the death of dad's chickens or the dastardly theft of the Shaw family eggs.
+Yes, friends and neighbors, here on the Shaw farm more than one skunk has met with a very sad shotgun fate over the death of dad's chickens or the dastardly theft of the Shaw family eggs.
 It's pretty amazing that skunks ever manage to get inside the Fort Shaw chicken coops, but it happens.

 On a more positive note, skunks also eat spiders, millipedes, centipedes, and various and sundry vegetation.